seoyeong643/drive-insight-website/README.md

 ## Contribution

+1. If you have already created a branch, it's a good habit to "Sync Fork".

-1. Create a new branch
+2. Create a new branch

 ```bash
 git checkout -b <branch_name>